dbsnapper/dbsnapper/docs/installation.md

 # Installation

-Installing the DBSnapper CLI is straightforward and can be done using various methods, depending on your operating system and preferences.
-Here are the primary ways to install DBSnapper:
+The DBSnapper Agent is available for Mac and Linux with several options to easliy install onto your system.

+## MacOS Universal Binary

+MacOS users can install the Universal Mac package available on the [DBSnapper Agent Releases Page](https://github.com/dbsnapper/dbsnapper/releases).
+This package is designed to be compatible with various MacOS versions and hardware architectures, including both Intel and Apple Silicon chips

 ## Homebrew tap

-For MacOS users, the simplest method is via Homebrew, a popular package manager.
-Just open your terminal and run the following command:
+Get the latest release with <a href="https://brew.sh" target="_blank">Homebrew</a>

 ```sh
 brew install dbsnapper/tap/dbsnapper
 ```

-This command installs the dbsnapper tool directly on your MacOS system, making it readily available for use.

 ## Debian, RPM, and APK Packages

 For Linux users, `dbsnapper` can be installed using the `.deb`, `.rpm`, or `.apk` packages, depending on your Linux distribution and architecture.
-You can download these packages from the [DBSnapper CLI Releases page](https://github.com/dbsnapper/dbsnapper/releases).
+You can download these packages from the <a href="https://github.com/dbsnapper/dbsnapper/releases" target="_blank">DBSnapper Agent Releases page</a>.

 Here's an example of how you can install dbsnapper using a Debian package: